Unleash/unleash-client-python/README.md

 ```

 - Must accept the fature name and context as an argument.
-- Client will evaluate the fallback function once per call of `is_enabled()`.
-Please keep this in mind when creating your fallback function!
+- Client will evaluate the fallback function only if exception occurs when calling the `is_enabled()` method i.e. feature flag not found or other general exception.
 - If both a `default_value` and `fallback_function` are supplied, client will define the default value by `OR`ing the default value and the output of the fallback function.

 ### Getting a variant